onyx-platform/lib-onyx/doc/server-api.md

 ##### Docstring

-Returns a map of job id -&gt; task id -&gt; peer ids, denoting which peers are assigned to which tasks.
+Returns a map of job id -> task id -> peer ids, denoting which peers are assigned to which tasks.

 ---